EinsteinToolkit/www.cactuscode.org/documentation/visualization/gnuPlot/index.md

 ```
 splot "phi_2d_xy.gnuplot" index 0 with lines
 ```
+where "`index 0`" selects the 0th output (numbering starts from zero).
+The general form of the "`index`" option is "`index  FROM:TO:STRIDE`" similar to the "`every`" option. "`index`" selects data sets separated by pairs of blank records while "`every`" selects blocks separated by a single blank record.
-works as expected. "`splot`" accepts the same "`index`", "`with`", and "`title`" options as "`plot`".
+Other than that "`splot`" accepts the same "`with`", and "`title`" options as "`plot`".
 Do not forget about "`help splot`".
 [Old versions of gnuplot might need a "`set parametric`" before they can plot surfaces.
 Install a current version if that happens to you.]

 You can remove the hidden lines, i. e. make the surface non-transparent, with the option "`set hidden3d`".
 After setting that option you have to replot the graph.